spotsh/roundcube-calendar-caldav/README.md

     $ git checkout feature_caldav
     ```

-* Replace the origin calendar plugin folder with the modified one:
+* Assuming that there is already a compatible version of the Kolab Roundcubemail Plugins installed (e.g. if you checkout `roundcubemail-plugins-kolab-caldav-3.1.11-r1`, `roundcubemail-plugins-kolab-3.1.11` or similar should be installed), you must only replace the modified calenar plugin as follows:

     ```bash
+    $ cd /path/to/your/roundcube/
     $ mv plugins/calendar plugins/calendar.orig
     $ ln -s plugins-caldav/plugins/calendar plugins/calendar
     ```

-    :exclamation: This assumes that there is already a compatible version of the Kolab Roundcubemail Plugins installed.
-    E.g. if you checkout `roundcubemail-plugins-kolab-caldav-3.1.11-r1`, `roundcubemail-plugins-kolab-3.1.11` or similar should be installed.
     If you use Roundcubemail without Kolab, you should put all plugins from the `feature_caldav` branch into your plugins folder.
+Please note that this is only rarely tested and we won't offer any support for this right now.

 * Copy `plugins/calendar.orig/config.inc.php` to the new plugin folder and modify accordingly: